eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 As a shareholder, you can even vote on some company decisions (depending on your broker)!

 **Dividend**:
-Some companies use a part of their profits to reward their shareholders every few months or every year.
+Some companies use part of their profits to reward their shareholders every few months or every year.

 **Index fund**:
 This allows investing in a single, pooled basket of different assets that track an index, e.g. the top 500 US companies (_S&P 500_) or a specific industry like real estate, instead of having to buy individual company stocks.

 **Mutual fund**:
 Like an index fund but the basket of assets is actively managed (selected) by a team of people instead of the selection being made objectively by an index.
-These funds tend to have higher fees than index funds.
+These funds tend to have higher fees than index funds and most don't outperform index funds in the long run.

 **ETF** (Exchange-Traded Fund):
-A single basket of assets that can be bought and sold just like a stock and it's price moves up and down many times in a trading day.
+A single basket of assets that can be bought and sold just like a stock and its price moves up and down many times in a trading day.
+An ETF could be for an index or a mutual fund.

 **Bond**:
 Owning a bond means being the lender to a borrower, typically governments or companies wanting to finance projects or operations.
 Usually, the borrower pays interest (annually or more frequent) to the lender/bond owner.

 **Commodity**:
-A natural/scarce resource like gold or oil, agricultural product like wheat, or even livestock animals.
+A natural/scarce resource like gold or oil, an agricultural product like wheat, or even livestock animals.

 [**Cryptocurrency**](https://coinmarketcap.com/alexandria/glossary/cryptocurrency):
 a digital currency secured by cryptography and typically without a central authority like a bank.
-Most are on decentralised networks based on blockchain technology—a distributed ledger enforced by a disparate network of computers.
+Most including Bitcoin are on decentralised networks based on blockchain technology—a distributed ledger enforced by a disparate network of computers.

 ### Mindset